-Depredation of catch from longline fishing gear by marine mammals, particularly by toothed whales (suborder Odontoceti), is a growing challenge both to commercial fishers as well as researchers surveying fish stock abundance (Sigler et al. 2008).
+Depredation (physical removal) of catch from longline fishing gear by marine mammals (Figure 1), particularly by toothed whales (suborder Odontoceti), is a growing challenge both to commercial fishers as well as researchers surveying fish stock abundance (Sigler et al. 2008, Tixier et al. 2021).
 It is suspected that this behavior is increasing, partially due to the cessation of large-scale whaling, and also due to the introduction of quota-based fishing (SEASWAP, unpublished data)1 that has made captured fish available to whales over a much longer fishing season each year, compared to the short derby fisheries.
-Mammals targeting longline gear can reduce catch rates, damage gear and catch and ultimately cost fishers time, fuel, and money.
+Whales targeting longline gear present challenges to fishers (loss of catch, reduced efficiency), fisheries managers (accurate removal estimation), and to the whales themselves (injury risk, disruption of social structures, developing artificial reliance on non-primary food sources that can be affected by fishery dynamics)..
 Over the long term, depredation could lead to the loss of productive fishing grounds.

 The Pacific halibut fishery has experienced various challenges with respect to depredators over the years.
 In the 1950s and 1960s, sea lion (suborder Pinnipedia) depredation of Pacific halibut was a problem for the fishery.
-For many years, seal bombs were a common item taken aboard fishing vessels to deter sea lion depredation during gear haul back.
-Over the past decade, the IPHC has been receiving more and more reports of whale depredation events occurring on the fishing grounds, and some harvesters have reported being driven off traditionally productive grounds as a result.
-The IPHC fishery-independent setline survey (FISS) has also encountered depredation events over the years.
+Over the past two decades, the IPHC has been receiving increasing reports of whale depredation events occurring on the fishing grounds, and some harvesters have reported being driven off traditionally productive grounds as a result.
+The IPHC Fishery-Independent Setline Survey (FISS) has also encountered depredation events over the years.

 Dykstra, C.L., and Soderlund, E.D.
 2010.
 Categorizing marine mammal depredation on IPHC standardized setline surveys.
 Int.
 Pac.
 Halibut Comm.
 Report of Assessment and Research Activities 2010:435-444.